 - To file a case electronically you’ll need:

 - To register with the appropriate E-Filing Portal.
 Click here to create your account.
-Click here for a video on how to register.
+Click here for a video on how to register; and here for written instructions with pictures.

 - Please choose “Self-Represented Litigant” as the filer role when registering.